JAMPS657/Personal_Projects/README.md

 I value and appreciate the ability to convey a story through expression, coming in many forms.
 Whether it's a videogame being an expression of imagination or simply sharing an experience as an expression of community.

 Given my recent graduation, I'm seeking a company with a the data infrastructure to capitalize on my skillset as a Data Scientist.

-Please refer to my GitHub profile for examples and demonstration of my work.

 Some personal interests of mine
 - An on-and-off relationship with guitar and singing